“Am I getting better at this?”

 But if you’re not , that’s totally fine.
 You’ll have to find another way to force your hand.

-So announce the date you’ll be launching your new blog.
+So announce the date you’ll be starting your new blog.

 Or pitch that killer guest post idea to one of your blogging heroes.